danian95/InstDocs/docs/source/instruments/PELambda1050/docs.rst

 11. To export all of your data using an excel friendly format: press :menuselection:`file --> export --> .csv`.
 Then save to your desired location on the desktop and drag to your USB.
-12. If you are the last one to use the machine, ensure the program is closed and the instrument is turned off.
+12. If you are the last one to use the instrument, ensure the program is closed and the instrument is turned off.